josuechinchilla/CodeRepo/README.md

 # CodeRepo
-Directory of BI tools that are publicly available
+Directory of BI tools for that are publicly available